Rahaf-Mansour/OrderedDithering/README.md

 - Load an image file.
 - Perform ordered dithering on the image.
-- Generate a new file containing the resulting image in black and white colors.
+- A new file will be generated, which containing the resulting image in black and white colors.

 ## Prerequisites